Sreemanth-21/GDGC_final/README.md

 - **Payment Integration**: Add real payment gateway for order processing.
 - **Improved Discount System**: Dynamically apply discount codes based on user input.
 - **Order History**: Allow users to view their order history and previous purchases.

-Feel free to edit any sections as per your project requirements!